deepakvettickal/Pwn-Adventure-Hacks/readme.md

-# P1p2p3
+# Pwn Adventure Hacks

-Pawn Adventure Hacks on Windows By Group 13
+Pwn Adventure Hacks on Windows By Group 13

 ## Description

 Implementation of multiple hacks performed using Frida and dll injection.

 ## Installing
-    1. Make sure Pawn Adventure is intalled on your system.
+    1. Make sure Pwn Adventure is intalled on your system.
     2. install Python on windows.
     3. pip install frida-tools // installs frida on windows
     4. pip install cppmangle (Optional if you want to run demangle-exports.py